Picovoice/picovoice/demo/vue/README.md

 }
 ```

-Use "Push to Talk" again, and this time try a phrase outside of the Picovoice context:
+Try another interaction, and this time try follow-on command that is outside of the Clock context:

-> "Tell me a joke"
+> "Picovoice, tell me a joke"

 ```json
 { "isFinalized": true, "isUnderstood": false, "intent": null, "slots": {} }